fatchur/Google-Cloud-Note/app_engine/README.md

 SOLUTION: Make new project, ensure you don't delete it again.

+## Service Account Requirements:
-## To deploy app engine, your service account has contain this permissions:
+To deploy app engine, your service account has contain this permissions:
 - App Engine admin
 - Cloud Build Service Account